ShashiKiranMR/CS-7641-ML-Project/README.md

 The resulting data is >10GB and beyond our capacity for model training.
 To subsample the PDFs, we convert them into PNG images via pdf2image and then extract and merge the first 4 pages of each paper into a 224x244 image since we deem the first few pages are the most influential ones to the reviewers' impression.
 Also, it is hard to uniformly capture all pages because the numbers of pages are different, depending on the format requirement of the venues and the length of the appendix.

 The following is an example of the extracted images.
-The resolution is low but should be enough as J. Huang[1] 's image-based approach works well with images of the same resolution.
+The resolution is low but should be enough as J. Huang [5] 's image-based approach works well with images of the same resolution.

 <center><img src="blurry_image.png" alt="Timeline Picture"/></center>